Oktoberfest tent guide

 It’s known for being the most international tent.

-Aussies, Yanks, Japanese and Brits are all to be found here in their throngs.
+Aussies, Americans, Japanese and Brits are all to be found here in their throngs.

 That’s not to say you won’t encounter a truck load of Bavarians here too, there’s room enough for everyone.
 The Hofbräu is the only tent with a standing area decked out with high tables for your beers, so you usually stand a good chance of finding somewhere to drink in here.